-I am a Quaker, social networker and anti-fracking activist, the campaign for me began at Barton Moss in Salford in late 2013.
-It was there where I met other activists already concerned about Fracking, this unconventional method of extracting gas from shale rock.
-I later joined some of them as a Lancashire Nana in the summer of 2014 when we occupied a field earmarked for fracking by Cuadrilla on Preston New Road.
+I am a Quaker, social networker and anti-fracking activist.
+The anti-fracking campaign for me began at Barton Moss in Salford in late 2013, when Igas was the first company to drill to test for unconventional extraction of gas known as fracking in the north of England.
+Other activists formed local groups and in east Lancashire we started Keep East Lancashire Frack Free meeting regularly in Burnley.
+I later joined activists from the Fylde as a Lancashire Nana in the summer of 2014 when we occupied a field earmarked for fracking by Cuadrilla on Preston New Road.

 I feel it is important to communicate so that is why I’ve started a blog.
-The world has been dominated by corporate media and controlled by corporations and now is the time for individuals to share, thanks to the internet, what is important to us as individuals and communities.
+The world has been dominated by corporate media and as a society, we are influenced by corporations and now is the time for individuals to share, thanks to the internet, what is important to us as individuals and communities.
 Our environment has to be protected from the greed of corporations who do NOT care about the planet or the people and have powerful lobbyists in Parliament!

 I quote from Dr. Deborah Rozman, the President of Quantum Intech, something I feel we humans have within us which is very powerful: